Luciano Huck

 Huck is also the founder of Joá Investments, an investment fund focused on technology and lifestyle start-up companies, that only makes partnerships with companies committed with sustainability and with the preservation of the environment.
-Among Joá's investments, there are Cataratas, that focus on sustainable tourism, Tembici, a bike-sharing and bike-parking system, and also Agrade Investments that works with start-ups in the USA.
+Among Joá's investments, there are Cataratas, that focus on sustainable tourism, Tembici, a bike-sharing and bike-parking system, and also Agrade Investments, which works with start-ups in the United States.

+Outside of entertainment and business, Huck has been involved in politics, and had been rumored to be a potential presidential candidate in 2022 election before choosing not to run.
+He has expressed interest in a possible presidential candidacy in 2026.

 Early life

 Huck was born in São Paulo, the son of the lawyer Hermes Marcelo Huck and the urban planner Marta Dora Grostein, and half-brother of the film director Fernando Grostein Andrade.
 Huck is Jewish, being his maternal grandfather, Mauricio Grostein, native of the city of Ekaterinoslav, Soviet Union (currently Dnipro, Ukraine).
 He studied at the Law School of the University of São Paulo (USP).

 He was an intern at Brazilian advertising agencies such as W/Brasil.
 At the same time, he opened Cabral, a nightclub in São Paulo.

 His first direct connection with communication was as a writer at Jornal da Tarde newspaper in 1993.
 His job was to write a daily section called Circulando (Circulating), about youth behavior and entertainment.
 Huck also started working on a radio show aired by Rádio Jovem Pan.

 Huck had his television debut in 1994 with a feature on TV show "Perfil" (Profile), presented by Otávio Mesquita.
 He was 24 when his newspaper page Circulando became a TV show under the same name, aired on network CNT Gazeta.